RuihanYuan/VirusProject/README.md

 samtools depth {ALIGNMENT}.bam > {GENOME}.depth
 ```

-**Note**: Samtools `depth` command counts positions starting from 1, which might become relevant when interpreting your results.
+**Note**: Samtools `depth` command counts positions starting from 1, which might become relevant when interpreting results.

-Now, your depth file is ready as inputs for our scripts.
+Now, a depth file is ready as inputs for our scripts.

 ## Usage